top of page

 “Are those . . . bodies?”

-The boy nodded dryly.
+He nodded dryly.
 “And anything else they’ve decided to get rid of.
 Prisoners.
 Slaves.
 Even their own kind.
 There aren’t many rules when it comes to the Korvok.”

 “‘The Korvok?’”